Em-Ant/auth-spring-boot/README.md

-# Spring-Boot + JPA authentication with api-key and JWT
+# Spring-Boot authentication with api-key and JWT

+- JPA
+- H2 DB
+- Security